 me

-I’m a final-year PhD student in Harvard’s Machine Learning Foundations and Theory of Computation groups.
-I’m advised by Sham Kakade and Leslie Valiant.
+This spring, I completed my PhD at Harvard as a member of the Machine Learning Foundations and Theory of Computation groups.
+I was advised by Sham Kakade and Leslie Valiant (and was also mentored by Boaz Barak), and received a NSF Graduate Research Fellowship.
+In the summer of 2021, I interned with the ML group at Microsoft Research NYC, where I worked with Cyril Zhang and Surbhi Goel.
 Previously, I undergraduated in math at Princeton.
-In summer 2021, I interned with the ML group at Microsoft Research NYC, where I had the pleasure of working with Cyril Zhang and Surbhi Goel.

-My research, which is currently focused on the scientific study of deep learning, is motivated by the following claims:
+My PhD research was focused on the scientific study of deep learning, motivated by the following claims:

-• If we understand AI systems better, we will have a better shot at making them safer and foreseeing future technological developments.
+• If we understand AI systems better, we will have a better shot at making them safer, foreseeing future technological developments, and designing well-informed policies.

 • It is crucial to build understanding of cutting-edge methods, and for our insights to generalize across changes in algorithms and scale.